Retail trade of non-food products

 For a retailer having significant influence on trade of non-food products, it is forbidden to:

-1) directly or indirectly request a supplier to pay for or otherwise compensate conclusion of agreement, unless such payments are justified by the fact, that the agreement is concluded with a new supplier, which has to be assessed specifically
+- directly or indirectly request a supplier to pay for or otherwise compensate conclusion of agreement, unless such payments are justified by the fact, that the agreement is concluded with a new supplier, which has to be assessed specifically;

-3) request a supplier to compensate retailer's costs related to arrangement of new stores or renovation of old stores, including any requests for making unfair and groundless payments for delivery of goods to the newly-opened retail trade place
+- request a supplier to compensate retailer's costs related to arrangement of new stores or renovation of old stores, including any requests for making unfair and groundless payments for delivery of goods to the newly-opened retail trade place;

-4) request a supplier to take back the unsold goods, except low-quality goods and new goods that are unknown to consumers and where the supplier has been the initiator of delivery or increase of quantity of delivered goods
+- request a supplier to take back the unsold goods, except low-quality goods and new goods that are unknown to consumers and where the supplier has been the initiator of delivery or increase of quantity of delivered goods, as well as goods whose acceptance is proposed by the supplier to impose unfair and unjustified sanctions for breach of contract.

-A retailer having significant influence on the trade of non-food products — performer or several performers of economic activity, who, considering their procurement power for a sufficiently long period of time and dependence of suppliers on the particular market, can directly or indirectly impose or enforce unfair and groundless rules, conditions or payments to suppliers, and prevent, restrict or deform retail trade competition on any particular market of non-food products in the territory of Latvia
+Retailer with a significant influence on the trade of non-food products - performer or several performers of economic activity which sells non-agricultural and non-food goods at a permanent point of sale and who, considering their procurement power for a sufficiently long period of time and dependence of suppliers on the particular market, can directly or indirectly impose or enforce unfair and groundless rules, conditions or payments to suppliers, and prevent, restrict or deform retail trade competition on any particular market of non-food products in the territory of Latvia.

 Terms for investigation of infringement by the Competition Council